Marina Vile, LMHC

 As I became an adult, I found myself re-creating traumatic patterns.
 I found myself in relationships again and again that felt neither loving nor present.
 Healing is the hardest thing I’ve done in my life.
 I had to learn for the first time that I was/am deserving of kindness and processed what happened to me.
 I had to learn to set boundaries and accept that other’s experience of my boundaries as “selfish” or “mean” was not the truth of who I am.

 Today, I am working to continue to sink into the safety of my life now, while allowing myself space for the eb and flow of grief of past trauma.
 I live modestly in a little blue house with a large native and vegetable garden in Vancouver, WA.
-I live with my fiance, Kate, and our 3 pets, Ari, Juniper, and Maple.
+I live with my wife- Kate, our two dogs- Ari and Juniper, and cat- Maple.

 Returning home to yourself is a lifelong journey.
 We don’t move on from the things that have hurt us and when we accept that we can’t undo pain, we can create the most beautiful versions of our life now.